ahrm/ahrm.github.io/_posts/2023-01-02-three-eyed-forehead.markdown

 </p>
 <hr/>

 Of course it is not a masterpiece, but it was a very fun experiment.
 And it has the potential to be way more fun, because I was running it on an old 1070, each inpainting took about 20 seconds which was quite annoying.
 But I could envision a future where generation is basically real-time, imagine navigating through possible generations using mouse wheel and tweaking the parameters and seeing the effects in real-time.
-With the [supposed improvements](https://twitter.com/emostaque/status/1598131202044866560) this future might not be far away.
+With the [supposed improvements](https://twitter.com/emostaque/status/1598131202044866560) in stable diffusion, this future might not be far away.

 <p></p>